Wimbledon 2018 Results: Thursday Winners, Scores, Stats and Singles Draw Update

 Very strong start for Serena, up 5-2 on Julia Goerges. #Wimbledon Super clean playing by both so far: Goerges: 12 winners, 4 unforced errors.
 Serena: 7 winners, 4 unforced errors.

-Gorges was making little impact on the Williams serve which was functioning at a high level.
+Gorges was making little impact on the Williams serve, which was functioning at a high level.
 Clarey showed just how formidable a weapon it is:

 Christopher Clarey @christophclarey